 Tribal Historic Preservation Grants

 The Historic Preservation Fund (HPF) provides annually appropriated funding to Tribes that have signed agreements with the National Park Service designating them as having an approved Tribal Historic Preservation Officer (THPO) to protect and conserve important Tribal cultural and historic assets and sites.
-The grant funding assists THPOs in executing their tribe's historic preservation programs and activities pursuant to the National Historic Preservation Act of 1996, as amended, and other relevant laws.
+The grant funding assists THPOs in executing their tribe's historic preservation programs and activities pursuant to the National Historic Preservation Act of 1966, as amended, and other relevant laws.

 Program OverviewSince 1996, THPOs have received HPF funds to assist preservation activities.
 Costs covered include staff salaries, archeological and architectural surveys, review and compliance activities, comprehensive preservation studies, National Register nominations, educational programs, and other preservation-related activities.
 These grants are not competitively awarded.
-The amount granted to each THPO is determined by a formula (Word) developed in consultation with the tribes.
+The amount granted to each THPO is determined by formula developed in consultation with the tribes.